 Source: here (Green Coffee Classification System Poster from the Specialty Coffee Association of America)

 There is a correlation between the coffee bean size and the altitude of the plantation.
-The higher the altitude of the plantation is, the larger, more dense and harder the coffee beans tend to be.
+The higher the altitude of the plantation is, the larger, denser and harder the coffee beans tend to be.
 Generally, harder and larger coffee beans are sweeter and possess more intense flavours.

 Coffee plants that grow on high-altitude plantations are exposed to less oxygen.
 Therefore, their fruits take more time to mature.
 That way, they are developing more complex sugars.